-Ask any employer and they’ll tell you the same thing: there’s a huge digital skills shortage.
-Data analytics, in particular, is one of the most sought-after skills that employers are currently seeking.
+Ask any employer and they’ll tell you the same thing: there’s a huge data skills shortage.
 While traditional data scientists, with their in-depth expertise, are still much-needed, there’s now a growing requirement for employees with a broad understanding of data analytics principles, regardless of the role they work in.

 In short, data analytics is becoming a must-have, 21st-century skill.
 Whether you’re hoping to specialize in data analytics or simply future-proof your career, a free online short course is a great way to get started.

-This post covers everything you need to consider when choosing a free data analytics course, before rounding up the best options available.
-If you want to jump straight to our selection of free data analytics courses, just use the clickable menu to head to section four.
+This post covers everything you need to consider when choosing a free data analytics course, and rounds up the best options available:

 - What is data analytics?